FireIndex/Data-Science-Projects/1_IPL_Streamlit_Dashboard/readme.md

 # IPL Insights Dashboard 🏏

 Welcome to the **IPL Insights Dashboard** repository!
 This project offers an interactive dashboard for analyzing Indian Premier League (IPL) cricket data from 2008 to 2022.
-The dashboard is built using Streamlit and Plotly, providing insights into team, batting, and bowling performances, as well as player comparisons.
+The dashboard is built using Streamlit and Plotly, providing insights into team, batting, and bowling performances, as well as player comparisons. [live ✨](https://fireindex-ipl-dashboard.streamlit.app/)

 For a brief overview of the IPL Insights Dashboard, watch the following video: